Is there a better coaxial cable?

 2. Impedance:

-Coaxial cables come in two main types, 50 ohms and 75 ohms.
+Coaxial cables come in two main types: 50-ohm and 75-ohm.
 Choose 50-ohm cables for high-powered applications (such as with radio), and go with 75-ohm cables for domestic applications (TV, internet).
-A mismatch of impedances causes signal loss.
+An impedance mismatch causes signal loss.

 3. Signal Loss:

 Signals are, of course, lost as they travel along the cable.
-More extended lengths and inferior-quality 2 GHz RG-6 cables often have considerable signal attenuation.
+Longer and lower-quality 2 GHz RG-6 cables often exhibit considerable signal attenuation.
 Improved cable performance—such as LMR®400—gives better signal integrity in all systems.

 4. Shielding:

-To achieve maximum protection against interference, one should consider using quad-shielded cabling, which becomes essential, especially in environments with high EMI.
+To achieve maximum protection against interference, one should consider using quad-shielded cabling, which is especially essential in environments with high EMI.

 5. Cable Rating: